 INTERNATIONAL CATERERS ASSOCIATION

-This EVENT COLLABORATION AGREEMENT (“Agreement”) is entered into this (the “Effective Date”) by and between UBM Catersource, LLC, a Delaware limited liability company, with an office at 2909 Hennepin Avenue South, Minneapolis, MN 55408 (“Catersource”) and International Caterers Association, an Ohio corporation with a registered office at 5024-R Campbell Boulevard, Baltimore, MD 21236 (“ICA”).
+This EVENT COLLABORATION AGREEMENT (“Agreement”) is entered into this 13th day of June 2014 (the “Effective Date”) by and between UBM Catersource, LLC, a Delaware limited liability company, with an office at 2909 Hennepin Avenue South, Minneapolis, MN 55408 (“Catersource”) and International Caterers Association, an Ohio corporation with a registered office at3601 E. Joppa Road, Baltimore, MD 21234 (“ICA”).
 Each of Catersource and ICA may also be referred to hereunder as a “Party” or, collectively, “the Parties.”

 WHEREAS, Catersource owns and produces the Catersource Magazine, Conference & Tradeshow (the “Event”);